- US Online Poker

 Judge Paul Barbadoro ruled in favor of the NH Lottery Commission earlier this month, setting aside the 2018 interpretation.
 Comments during arguments and another deadline extension indicate that the DOJ isn’t done fighting, but Barbadoro’s ruling represents a strong shot across the bow.

-Michigan was among the many states and agencies that joined the suit as amici of the plaintiffs, looking to protect its own MI online lottery.
+Michigan was among the many states and agencies that joined the suit as amici of the plaintiffs, looking to protect its own MI online lottery and the potential for online poker in MI in future.
 The online gambling trade group, iDEA Growth, also joined the fight, as did the North American Association of State & Provincial Lotteries representing nearly every state.

 Meanwhile, the attorneys general of New Jersey and Pennsylvania filed their federal lawsuit to enforce a request made under the Freedom of Information Act.
 The DOJ has, so far, refused to release documents pertaining to the potential influence of Sheldon Adelson on the new opinion.